taras-i-fedyk/lunch-places/README.md

 * `ui/SearchScreen.kt` - a screen allowing the user to search for lunch places by any text query and view the search results as a list.

-  The user can navigate to the Settings screen by clicking a corresponding icon in the search bar.
+  The user can navigate to the Settings screen by clicking the corresponding icon in the search bar.
 Also, the user can navigate to the Details screen by clicking a search results item.

   When no search is underway, this screen consists of a search bar only.
 In such a case, the Map screen is visible behind this screen and supports all the features related to the current location.
 Otherwise, the Map screen is not visible behind this screen.